ibm-cloud-docs/containers/strategy.md

 ## Select a cluster type
 {: #env_flavors}

 The worker node flavors and isolation levels that are available to you depend on your container platform, cluster type, the infrastructure provider that you want to use, and the {{site.data.keyword.containerlong_notm}} location where you want to create your cluster.
 You can choose between Classic, VPC, or {{site.data.keyword.satelliteshort}} clusters.
-The type of cluster you need is determined by the decisions you made for the number of clusters, locations.
+The type of cluster you need is determined by the decisions you made for the number of clusters and locations.

 ![Hardware options for worker nodes in a standard cluster](images/cs_clusters_hardware.svg){: caption="Hardware options for worker nodes in a standard cluster" caption-side="bottom"}

 VPC clusters
-:   Worker nodes can be provisioned using virtual worker nodes on standard infrastructure or dedicated hosts.
-If speed is a big consideration for you, VPC clusters might be the best choice.
+:   Worker nodes are provisioned as virtual server instances on VPC infrastructure.
+VPC is the recommended infrastructure type for new clusters.
+It provides network isolation by default and supports the latest {{site.data.keyword.containerlong_notm}} features, including dedicated hosts and secure by default.

 {{site.data.keyword.satelliteshort}} clusters
-:   Worker nodes can be provisioned on virtual machines in cloud providers such as AWS, Azure, GCP and more.
-Worker nodes can also be provisioned using your own, on-premises, infrastructure.
+:   Worker nodes are provisioned on your own infrastructure, including on-premises hardware or virtual machines in other cloud providers such as AWS, Azure, and GCP.
+Use {{site.data.keyword.satelliteshort}} when you need to run {{site.data.keyword.cloud_notm}}-managed clusters outside of IBM Cloud data centers.

 Classic clusters
-:   Worker nodes can be created on virtual and bare metal worker nodes.
-If you require additional local disks, you can also choose one of the bare metal flavors that are designed for software-defined storage solutions, such as Portworx.
+:   Worker nodes are provisioned on virtual or bare metal machines on IBM Cloud classic infrastructure.
+Use Classic if you require bare metal worker nodes, software-defined storage (SDS) flavors, or connections to existing classic infrastructure resources.